-All 25 Oregon State Parks that charge $5 day-use parking fees will be free on November 26.
+All 25 Oregon State Parks that charge $5 day-use parking fees will be free to visit on November 25.
 The day is being celebrated as “Green Friday,” to encourage people to opt outside on Black Friday.

 This freebie includes lots of great parks close to home.
 Stroll the beach at Rooster Rock State Park; go biking or hiking at Milo McIver State Park; or partake in disc golfing at Stub Stewart State Park.

 Here’s a map of the 25 parks that are waiving day-use fees: